ChinmaySiwach/task-2-/README.md

 # task-2-

-Sender showed as “Instagram Support” but actually originated from a non-Instagram domain and IP (89.47.165.109).
-SPF/DKIM passed for the attacker’s domain, abusing authentication.
+Sender showed as “Instagram Support” but actually originated from a non-Instagram domain109).

 The message urged you to click a button labeled “Verify Instagram” that pointed to: http://instaagram.com/login (malicious — do NOT click)